VCATconsulting/bulk-download-for-gravity-forms/README.md

 Contributors: VCATconsulting, Kau-Boy, shogathu, nida78
 Requires at least: 5.0
-Tested up to: 5.7
+Tested up to: 5.8
 Requires PHP: 5.6
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.txt

-Bulk download all files from a [Gravity Forms](https://www.gravityforms.com/ "visit Gavity Forms website") entry in one go.
+Bulk download all files from a [Gravity Forms](https://www.gravityforms.com/ "visit Gravity Forms website") entry in one go.

 ## Description

-This plugin is an add-on to the [Gravity Forms](https://www.gravityforms.com/ "visit Gavity Forms website") form builder plugin.
+This plugin is an add-on to the [Gravity Forms](https://www.gravityforms.com/ "visit Gravity Forms website") form builder plugin.
 It offers the opportunity to download all files from a single Gravity Forms entry with one click.
 Therefore, it adds a download link to the list view, and an extra download button to the single view of a Gravity Form entry.
 All files that are uploaded to the entry are collected and downloadable in a single ZIP file.

 ## Installation